VincentHui/test-s3-Reader/README.md

 # test-s3-Reader
 A S3 file reader demo.
-This repo contains 4 folders frontend, backend, bucketContents and tf
+This repo contains 4 folders frontend, backend, bucketContents and tf.
+The frontend is a create-react-app using the typescript template and the backend is node with typescript.

 ## Quick setup